 |Mrs Lucy Bruce Jones||Treasurer|

 |Mrs Kate Shepherd||Committee Member|

 |Mrs Caroline Boyd||Committee Member|

-Each class has one or two parents who volunteer to represent the parents in their child’s form for a year.
+Each class has one or two Class Representatives that volunteer to represent the parents in their child’s form for a year.
 This is primarily a social function and representatives are encouraged to hold one to two get-togethers for their fellow parents at least once a term.
-They are also called upon to support and help at other PMA social and fund-raising events i.e. Christmas Market, Firework Night and the annual fund raiser for the school in India.
+They are also called upon to support and help at other PMA social and fund-raising events i.e. Christmas Market, Firework Night and fundraising for our charities.
 In addition, representatives may be asked to support the class teacher in enlisting parental assistance with particular activities such as outings or costumes for different events.
 A member of the PMA committee oversees the system and circulates a list of ‘Class Representatives’ to parents.

 Arrangements for delivery of new stock items

 (a) Strung labels can be obtained from the Shop, from the School’s reception, or by e-mailing one of the parent contact details below (these will be placed in an envelope and sent home via your child’s school bag).
 When e-mailing requests for labels please clearly identify the no of labels required and your child’s name and class.

 (b) On each label please write down: (i) your full name and phone number; (ii) the item (e.g. jumper or skirt); (iii) the size; (iv) the date.